ivankostadinovic/GenericAdapter/README.md

 2. No need of ViewHolder
 3. More readable code

-# Supports 2 types of adapters
+# Supports 4 types of adapters
 ***GenericAdapter :*** Adapter for simple usage

 ***GenericFilterAdapter :*** Adapter with list filtering capability

+***GenericListAdapter :*** Adapter for simple usage, extending ListAdapter instead of RecyclerView.Adapter

+***GenericListFilterAdapter :*** Adapter with list filtering capability, extending ListAdapter instead of RecyclerView.Adapter

 # Download